buildtool/build-tools/README.md

 - Add `BUILD_TOOLS_PATH=<PATH TO THIS REPOSITORY>` to your shell environment, typically in `.bash_profile` or something similar

 ## Build project structure
-The scripts assume that the project follow the directory layout described below,it also depends on configuration in `environments.sh` to determine valid target environments and deployment commands.
+Configuration and setup is done in a a `.buildtools` files.
+This files must be present in the project folder or upwards in the dicectory structure.
+This lets you create a common `.buildtools` file to be used for a set of projects.
 Example:

+    $ pwd
+    ~/source/
+    $ tree
+    .
+    ├── customer1
+    │   ├── project1
+    │   └── project2
+    └── customer2
+        └── project1

+Here we can choose to put a `buildtoolks` file in the different `customer` directories since they (most likely) have different deployment configuration.

-    $ cat environments.sh
+    $ cat customer1/.buildtools
-    ...
     valid_environments=(
         ["local"]="--context docker-for-desktop --namespace default"
         ["staging"]="--context docker-for-desktop --namespace staging"
         ["prod"]="--context docker-for-desktop --namespace prod"
     )
-    ...

 This defines three environments (local,staging,prod) all which are to be deployed to a local Kubernetes cluster but in different namespaces.

+    $ cat customer2/.buildtools
+    valid_environments=(
+        ["local"]="--context docker-for-desktop --namespace local"
+        ["prod"]="--context kube-cluster-prod --namespace prod"
+    )

 Context and namespaces must be provided/created/configured elsewhere.

+The scripts assume that the project follow the directory layout described below.

 ### Project structure
 The project folder must be a [Git](https://git-scm.com/) repository, with a least one commit.